-DAY 1 - Join tour Ho Chi Minh City; afternoon orientation walk
+DAY 1 - Join trip Ho Chi Minh City; afternoon orientation walk

 Arrive Ho Chi Minh City (Saigon) and check-in to our hotel.
-In the afternoon we will take a short orientation walk in the city.
-Still unofficially referred to as 'Saigon', the city is the largest in Vietnam with a population of around 8 million.
+In the late afternoon we will take a short orientation walk in the city.
+Still unofficially referred to as 'Saigon', the city is the largest in Vietnam.
 You will find an eclectic mix of the traditional and the new, where pagodas and markets compete alongside the trappings of Vietnam's newly discovered entrepreneurial spirit.
-Our walking tour takes in some of the central sights of the city, including the National Assembly, Hotel de Ville, Notre Dame Cathedral and the impressive French style edifice that is the GPO building.
-Later there will be time for you to explore at your leisure, perhaps to visit the Presidential Palace, or the War Crimes Museum, or even just take a gentle walk around this charming city.
+Our walking tour starts at 16.00 and takes in some of the central sights of the city, including the Opera House (formerly South Vietnam National Assembly), Hotel de Ville, Notre Dame Cathedral and the impressive French style edifice that is the GPO building.
+If arriving earlier we suggest exploring at your leisure, perhaps to visit the Presidential Palace, or the War Crimes Museum, or even just take a gentle walk around this charming city.
 In the evening you have the option to see a water puppet show.